 1. The university libraries: a student classic

-Get out of your room and into the sea of books.
-University libraries are particularly suitable for learning.
-Our tip: Do not forget to bring a bibliobag or your own transparent bag!
-This saves you the hassle of rearranging books, because handbags and backpacks are not allowed in most libraries.
+Get out of your room and into the universe of books.
+University libraries are particularly suitable for studying.
+Our tip: Do not forget to bring a bibliobag or your another transparent bag!
+This saves you the hassle of rearranging books because handbags and backpacks are not allowed in most libraries.

 Main library of the University of Vienna

 The library of the University of Vienna is one of the most popular places for studying in Vienna.
 Therefore, you should definitely show up in time during exam period.
 With such a large crowd, it can happen that all seats are taken by the time you arrive.
 In the main library you study with other students along huge wooden tables.
 In summer you can also cram in the green inner courtyard.